PLEASE SHARE THIS POST:

 As a leader, will you divide, or will you unite?
 Will you inspire or discourage?
 Will you display courage, or will you coward at the sign of trouble?

-With some grit, wit, and perseverance, you can be the man that people turn to for empowerment and guidance.
+With some grit, wit, and perseverance, you can be the kind of person that people turn to for empowerment and guidance.